mpi4py/mpi4py/docs/source/usrman/mpi4py.futures.rst

-Besides alleviating the lack of dynamic process managment features in legacy MPI-1 or partial MPI-2 implementations, the :class:`MPICommExecutor` context manager may be useful classic MPI-based Python applications willing to take advantage of the simple, task-based, master/worker approach available in the :mod:`mpi4py.futures` package.
+Besides alleviating the lack of dynamic process managment features in legacy MPI-1 or partial MPI-2 implementations, the :class:`MPICommExecutor` context manager may be useful in classic MPI-based Python applications willing to take advantage of the simple, task-based, master/worker approach available in the :mod:`mpi4py.futures` package.